 In my journey from Hair Novice to what I would comfortably call Hair Intermediate, I’ve definitely come across some interestingly-named curly hair hacks that have made me take a second look.
 First, it was co-washing, then pineappling, and now: plopping.
-And like both of its predecessors, it’s being hailed as a must-try for anyone with curly hair who wants an easy routine that leaves you with beautiful, frizz-free curls.
+And like both of its predecessors, it’s being hailed as a must-try for anyone with curly hair who wants an easy curl care routine that leaves you with beautiful, frizz-free curls.
 As embracing natural curls has grown in popularity over the years, so have many different care techniques to promote the natural wave and avoid damaging effects of thermal treatments.
 Today we’re exploring why plopping should be on your curl-care list!

 My favorite hair and beauty hacks are the ones that are so smart and simple that they make me think “seriously, how did I not think of that?”
-Essentially, plopping is just what it sounds like: after applying your go-to moisturizing curly hair products, just plop your hair down onto a microfiber towel or old long-sleeved t-shirt, and wrap your hair up and let it dry for a bit.
+Essentially, plopping is just what it sounds like: after applying your go-to moisturizing curly hair products, just plop your hair down onto a microfiber towel or old long-sleeved t-shirt, and wrap your hair up to let it absorb excess water.
 It’s being lauded as a smart way to get defined, frizz-free curls without any of the usual stress that comes from styling, or potential damage from heat styling.
 People with curly hair know firsthand how important the right routine is to maintain bouncy, defined curls, and often this can mean a lot of struggling and patient styling to get the desired effect.
 But that’s why plopping is such a smart technique — you’re essentially letting the microfiber towel do all of the styling work, and you’re free to go about the rest of your morning routine, stress-free.
-Interested in trying plopping on your own curls?
-Let’s discuss the top tips (plop tips?) and techniques behind this viral trend.

 Aside from the relative ease and accessibility of this routine, plopping is a great way to get your best-looking curls ever.